 How can I verify there are no DNS leaks?

 Use a DNS leak test while connected to the VPN.
 If the test shows your VPN’s DNS servers, you’re good.
 If it shows your ISP’s DNS, enable DNS leak protection or switch servers.
-Proxy in edge: the ultimate guide to using proxies with Microsoft Edge for privacy, speed, and security

 What about threat models—what should I watch out for?

 Be mindful of phishing attempts, malware, and weak device security.
 A VPN is part of a broader privacy strategy that includes endpoint security and safe browsing habits.
+Setup vpn extension microsoft edge: complete guide to install, configure, use, and optimize for privacy and streaming 2026

 Useful resources and further reading text-only